-4.12 Electronics: Cell Phones, Video Cameras, and Cameras
+8.3 Electronics: Cell Phones, Video Cameras, and Cameras

-Lead teacher coaches are asked to have their cell phones on vibrate to be reached by the Regional and/or State Mock Trial Coordinator in the event of an emergency.
+Lead teacher coaches are asked to have their cell phones on vibrate to be reached by the Regional and/or LRE Director in the event of an emergency.
 Cell phones and laptops should not be used in the gallery as this creates a distraction to the other guests and teams.
-Each competition venue determines if cell phones, cameras, and/or video cameras are permissible.
+Each competition venue determines if cell phones, cameras, and/or video cameras are permissible in the courthouse.